• Skip to primary navigation

 Christmas Eve is my favourite part of the holiday.
 My siblings and their families will gather at my parents and we spend the afternoon and early evening together, eating bacon-wrapped scallops and my father’s famous seafood chowder.
 Then, we will go to mass and come home where my children will open one present.
 It’s always new jammies, and they always act so surprised!

 The best gift is always one that shows that you have thought about the recipient.
-What does s/he really like?
+What do they really like?
 What would they love to have but never think to get for themselves?
 I’m going to put together a basket of treasures for my daughter to take back to school.
 A couple of good books, warm socks, some packets of David’s tea, chocolate covered almonds, an iTunes gift card, etc. She doesn’t have a lot of extra money to spend on herself while she’s at school, so I want her to have some treats that will give her some comfort.

 The Christmas season is so focused on materialistic pursuits, so during that time, I like to have my students focus on giving and helping others.
 This real-life research project has them finding out about the service organizations in their community and finding ways to help them.
 The project incorporates many important ELA skills and students will be researching, writing, speaking and listening, all while they learn about the joy of serving others in thier community.